Walking Tour

 "In that year the phone books for "Dawson Creek and Fort St. John listed about 25 companies in the Oil and Oilfield Service categories for each community….
 Six years later, Dawson Creek showed a small decline in numbers while Fort St. John was home to about 65 such companies.
 The movement of the oil companies to the fields north of the Peace River was well underway and continued for the following 40 years."2

-Since 1960, Dawson Creek has continued to grow and prosper with the expansion of the Montney play and liquified natural gas (LNG).
-However the runaway success of the fossil fuel industry has driven even more rapid growth in Fort St. John, whereas Dawson Creek’s economy is diversified between LNG, agriculture, timber harvesting, cattle, and wind energy.
+Since 1960, Dawson Creek's oil and gas sector has grown up around the Montney Formation and the development of liquified natural gas (LNG) export technology.
+However the runaway success of the fossil fuel industry has driven even more rapid growth in Fort St. John.
+This has ultimately meant Dawson Creek has a more diversified economy, with large employers in a variety of sectors including transportation, agriculture, timber harvesting, cattle ranching, and wind energy.

 38. Exploring Dawson Creek